Trusted Trader COVID-19 Support and GuidanceUpdated: 12 August 2020

 - Phase 5: Increasing density/productivity with experience.

-As of Friday 10 July, we have moved to Phase 3 of the Lockdown plan, and all remaining phases of the construction restart plan can be implemented.
+From Friday 10 July, we moved to Phase 3 of the Lockdown plan, and all remaining phases of the construction restart plan can be implemented.
 But traders must continue to observe strict social distancing and take into account all health and safety considerations of staff, customers, building occupants, equipment and workspaces.

 From Monday 22 June, we moved to Phase 2 of the Lockdown plan and Phase 3 of the construction restart plan, meaning traders and businesses can proceed and work inside people's properties, with strict strict social distancing and take into account all health and safety considerations.